 Click on the Q4C projects below for their details, latest news and updates.

 Quarters for Conservation (Q4C)

 Your Support can Change the World.
 One of the most impactful ways Cheyenne Mountain Zoo and its guests help wildlife conservation is through its Quarters for Conservation (Q4C) program.
-Since 2008, those quarters and coin donations have added up, now reaching a major milestone: $4 million raised!
+Since 2008, those quarters and coin donations have added up, now reaching a major milestone: more than $4 million raised!
 By collecting quarters and other coins, we fund new and existing wildlife conservation projects, provide an opportunity to engage our staff and our community in the effort, and significantly expand our contributions to wildlife conservation in Colorado and around the globe.
 Every contribution matters!

 How Q4C Works:

 - From the fees you pay to the Zoo, we will allocate the following amounts to biodiversity conservation projects; 75¢ per each admission fee, $2.50 per individual plus membership, $5 per family or higher membership, and a portion of each education and animal program.

 - On every visit, you’ll receive three “quarter” tokens.
 Learn about each project and contribute to the project(s) you’d like to fund by using these tokens, or your spare change, to show your support at the token kiosks, located inside at the Zoo’s Entry Plaza.
 Take some time as you visit animal exhibits, hear keeper talks, see natural behavior shows or read signage around the Zoo, and discuss this information with your family and friends.
 Discover suggestions as to how you can make a difference in preserving our planet’s limited resources and help the Q4C projects that you wish to support.

 - Additional contributions can be made with real quarters – 100% of any added contributions will go toward the selected project.
 (Total contributions are calculated annually, May through April.)